Travel to Jordan and Neighbourhood

 I have to say that it is a long time since I have willingly flown another airline than Royal Jordanian.
 They aren’t perfect (come to that in a minute), but they keep pretty well to time, their flights usually leave and arrive at a reasonable hour so that I don’t have to make any special arrangements for getting to an airport for departure or away from it on arrival.
 They provide a hot meal (are you listening, Alitalia?), there are free cocktails and drinks.

 On the other we can also suggest many nice connections of Turkish Airlines via layover in Istanbul.
-This will allow you to extend your visit around area with some cappadocia ephesus tour out of Istanbul and similar history in Cappadocia or another option is to add a fantastic Greece Tour
+This will allow you to extend your visit around area with some turkey tours from istanbul and similar history in Cappadocia or another option is to add a fantastic Greece Tour

 How do I get from Amman airport to the town of Amman?